MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 # Extend you bot with Bot Framework Composer

-You can enhance your bot by developing custom dialogs with [Bot Framework Composer](/composer/) and then adding them to your Power Virtual agents bot.
+You can enhance your bot by developing custom dialogs with [Bot Framework Composer](/composer/) and then adding them to your Power Virtual Agents bot.

 Composer is integrated into Power Virtual Agents to allow developers and business users to build bots together.
 Composer lets you extend your bot with Bot Framework functionality, including:
-- Adaptive gialogs
+- Adaptive dialogs
 - Language generation (LG)
 - Regular expressions (RegEx)
 - Adaptive cards